habib-university/web-hosting/progress.md

 # Daily Progress

+## Monday, 13 January, 2020
+- Installed and set up all the required components on the server.
+- Created test user (waqarsaleem)
+- Time: 10:30am to 1:00pm, 2:30pm to 5:30pm

+## Friday, 10 January, 2020
+- Installed Ubuntu Server 18.04 on Habib Server
+- Time: 3:30pm to 5:30pm

+## Tuesday, 7 January, 2020
+- Meeting 3:30pm to 4:30pm

 ## Thursday, 2 January, 2020
 - Searched methods to setup disk limits for users on LAMP server